 Priority is given to applicants who live permanently in the UK and meet at least two of the following:

-- You attended a school which achieved less than the national average of 5 A*-C / 9-4 passes (including English and Maths) at GCSE or attaintment 8 score at GCSE in a state school.
-We use the All England State funded attainment 8 score, excluding applicants from selective and/or independent schools.
+you attended a school that achieved less than the national average of 5 A*-C / 9-4 passes (including English and Maths) at GCSE or attainment 8 score at GCSE in a state school.
+We use the All England State-funded attainment 8 score, excluding applicants from selective and/or independent schools

-- You will be the first member of your immediate family (excluding older brothers or sisters or your own children) to achieve a degree
+you will be the first member of your immediate family (excluding older brothers or sisters or your children) to achieve a degree

 Access to HE Diploma

-60 credits overall with 45 graded credits at Level 3, with the majority of credits at Distinction and no credits below Merit
+60 credits overall with 45 graded credits at Level 3, with 21 credits at Distinction and 24 credits at Merit.

 Distinction, Distinction, Merit